Browse the Guide:

 PALMER, EARL (1905-96).
 APPALACHIAN PHOTOGRAPH AND ARTIFACT COLLECTION, ca. 1880-1989.
 Ca. 100 cu. ft.
 Award-winning Appalachian photographer and collector

 of Appalachian material culture artifacts.
 Palmer's photographs have been published in a number of magazines, including Life, National Geographic, and

 the Saturday Evening Post ; in newspapers including the New York Times and Washington Star; and in books including Mountain

 Medicine and many of the books of Kentucky author Jesse Stuart.
 His work has been exhibited in galleries and museums across the nation.
 Palmer's photographs, taken over a fifty-year period, include depictions of the traditional culture of mountain people--their work, economy, daily life, and creative expression.
 Photographs include scenes of logging, mining, farming, railroading, moonshining, and homemaking; many photographs are accompanied by extensive typescript commentaries written by Palmer.
 The artifacts include a moonshine still; a hand-carved replica of Mabry Mill made by mountaineer Newton Hylton; handmade dolls, a rocking chair, wagon wheels, and a plow; and artifacts representative of coal mining and railroading in the Appalachian region.
 The materials have been donated jointly to the Appalachian Collection in the University Libraries and the Appalachian Studies Program at Virginia Polytechnic Institute and State University.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms89-025.